na632/FrostbiteModdingTool/README.md

 This remains a hobby project and now open source for others to use/research as they wish.
 I do however ask that you send a quick message if you wish to sell this commercially.

-*It came to my attention on late September 2022 Frosty Toolsuite is open source on [GitHub](https://github.com/CadeEvs/FrostyToolsuite)*

 # Credits
 - Jaycensolo - Jay has been a great help in testing almost everything this Tool does
 - Somers - Made an enormous mod for FIFA 21 and really put this tool to the test